Civilisedfire453/Civilisedfire453/README.md

 ### 🚀 Current Project: C++ Repository

 I am currently working on a C++ project, which you can find here: [C++ Repository](https://github.com/Civilisedfire453/C-Plus-Plus).
-This project is aimed at everyone who is interested to learn C++ or looking to revise over cores consepts.
+This project is aimed at everyone who is interested to learn C++ or looking to revise over core consepts.
 It showcases my skills in C++ programming.

 ### 📚 Technologies & Tools